allan-tulane/recitation-01-ggilliom/README.md

 - [x] 10.
 Binary search assumes the input list is already sorted.
 Assume it takes $\Theta(n^2)$ time to sort a list of length $n$.
 Suppose you know ahead of time that you will search the same list $k$ times.
   + What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search?

-K is known ahead of time, so it does not scale with n.
-The entire operation is therefore O(n) for any finite k, just as it was with k = 1.
-Sorting is not required so cannot be completed once at the beginning to any later benefit.
+The complexity is k*O(n).
+The k cannot be ignored.

   + For binary search?

-Sorting is required, so the operation would be constrained by the O(n^2) sorting step, and the overall runtime is O(n^2).
+Because sorting and searching are separate processes, they must both be included in the overall runtime complexity.
+Therefore, it would be Theta(n^2) + k*O(log_2n)

   + For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting?

-Asymtotically, as n approaches infinity, the linear search of an unordered list will always be faster than sorting (with $\Theta(n^2)$ runtime) and then binary search because $kO(n) \subset o(n^2)$ for any finite k when n is sufficiently large.
+See Lab1prX.HEIC in files for answer.